11/10/23

 Diving into TypeScript

-As we started building our TypeScript SDK, we aimed to cast a wide net to cater to today's diverse JavaScript runtimes, such as Node.js, Deno, and Bun.
+As we started building our TypeScript Framework, we aimed to cast a wide net to cater to today's diverse JavaScript runtimes, such as Node.js, Deno, and Bun.
 Ensuring compatibility across these runtimes is a strategic move to future-proof Encore, more than just meeting present needs.
 By acknowledging the diverse ecosystem and the constant evolution of JavaScript runtimes, we're building a resilient and adaptive foundation for future changes.
-This was achieved by introducing adapter packages for each runtime, which provides a unified interface to our core SDK, which allows that core to become agnostic to the runtime it's running on.
+This was achieved by introducing adapter packages for each runtime, which provides a unified interface to our core Framework, which allows that core to become agnostic to the runtime it's running on.

 Unlike Go, which has a standardised way of passing information through its context, JavaScript presents a challenging landscape.
 The language's flexibility, often its strength, can lead to divergent practices.
 In JavaScript, developers are accustomed to passing information in myriad ways: callbacks, promises, or even asynchronous operations like setTimeout and process.nextTick to handle asynchronous operations.
 While providing flexibility, this diversity necessitates a robust and unifying approach to maintain consistent request tracking.